vust

 Write It, Don't Tap It.

-Daylio logs your day through icon taps — moods and activities from a grid, built for charts and streaks. @vustJournalBot logs it in your own words, free-text in Telegram, free and unlimited, with an AI weekly insight only when you type /insight (first free, then 3✦).
+Daylio logs through icon taps, charts and streaks. @vustJournalBot logs your own words in Telegram, free and unlimited, with AI only when you type /insight: the first eligible request is free; a later eligible command debits Balance when sent.

-Free-text journaling free · first weekly insight free, then 3✦.Optional mood tags — the entry stays your words
+Free-text journaling free · first eligible insight free · later requests debit on sendOptional mood tags — the entry stays your words

 Free-text first, not icon-tapOptional mood buttons — not the whole entryReal /forget delete-everything